toniertl1988/cuddychat/README.md

 Roadmap
 ======
 - version 1.1.7 - parsing of hyperlinks in client
+- version 1.1.8 - logged in user list in client
-- version 1.1.8 - single instance of server
+- version 1.1.9 - single instance of server
-- version 1.1.9 - single instance of client
+- version 1.1.10 - single instance of client
-- Version 1.1.10 - add smiley window
+- Version 1.1.11 - add smiley window
-- Version 1.1.11 - dynamic smiley add and parsing
+- Version 1.1.12 - dynamic smiley add and parsing

 - Version 1.2 - login window + registration with server